Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

 Once per-fetch and execution of recipes, one of the following statuses is reported under the key ``normandy/runner``:

-.. data:: RUNNER_INVALID_SIGNATURE

-   :Telemetry value: signature_error

-   Normandy failed to verify the signature of the fetched recipes.

-.. data:: RUNNER_NETWORK_ERROR
+.. data:: RUNNER_SUCCESS

-   :Telemetry value: network_error
+   :Telemetry value: success

-   There was a network-related error while fetching recipes.
+   The operation completed successfully.
+Individual failures with actions and recipes may have been reported separately.

 .. data:: RUNNER_SERVER_ERROR